nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 *last update: 12 December 2022*

-- In case you would like to upgrade the different plugins within the Modeller Interface, you could follow the instructions from this movie: `How to upgrade 3Di plugins in the Modeller Interface <https://www.youtube.com/watch?v=9XeVuZo28jw>`_.
+The newest Modeller Interface also includes the newest versions of the 3Di plugins.
+In case you would like to upgrade these plugins manually, follow the instructions of this movie: `How to upgrade 3Di plugins in the Modeller Interface <https://www.youtube.com/watch?v=9XeVuZo28jw>`_.

 Personal API Key